Everyone loves a healthy glow, but the simple truth is that tanned skin is damaged skin.

 Remember, the sun's UVA rays come through car windows and glass, so you still need to apply sunscreen even if you're only going to be driving.

-Reapply sunscreen at least every 2 hours and after you sweat or swim.
+Reapply sunscreen every one and a half hours after you sweat or swim.

 If you wear foundation, apply sunscreen first and then put on your foundation.
 Foundation does not have the broad-spectrum sunscreen that you need.